upcmd/updocs-content/logs/f0171_vvvvv.md

     . ok
     Recovered from:   ERROR: Failed And Not Ignored!
 [You may want to continue and ignore the error]

-     WARN: [No rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally ->   ERROR: Failed And Not Ignored!
+     WARN: [Not rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally ->   ERROR: Failed And Not Ignored!
 [You may want to continue and ignore the error]

     -----trace for reference-----